ShenZheng2000/Instance-Warp/README.md

 The predictions can be submitted to the [ACDC](https://acdc.vision.ee.ethz.ch/submit) or [DarkZurich](https://codalab.lisn.upsaclay.fr/competitions/3783#participate-submit_results) public evaluation server of the respective dataset to obtain the test score.

-# TODO_List

-* Add ID or config for warping-related experiments.
-* Upload checkpoints for major experiments